 This dictionary is compiled by “Solomon Haim” (1889-1968), one of the most famous Jewish scientists of Iran.
-He has compiled the most well known French-Persian, Persian-English, and English-Persian dictionaries and for this he is of high respect and prestige among the people of Iran.
+He has compiled the most well known French-Persian, Persian-English, and English-Persian dictionaries and for this he is highly honored among the people of Iran.

-Of the most important duties of the Cultural Committee is to handling and supervising special Jewish schools and providing classes for religious teaching and training of Jewish religious acts for those Jewish students that study in public schools.
+The most important duties of the Cultural Committee are the handling and supervising of special Jewish schools and providing classes for religious teaching and training of Jewish religious acts for those Jewish students that study in public schools.

-According to an estimated statistics, about 3000 Jewish students are studying in Iran that in Tehran half of the Jewish students are studying in special schools and other half attend in public schools.
-In other cities, all of Jewish students take part of public schools and their religious teachings and acts are usually taught on Fridays (weekend holiday in Iran) and these special classes are held in Tehran, Shiraz, and other Jewish-residing cities of the country.
+According to estimates, about 1200 Jewish students are studying in Iran that in Tehran half of the Jewish students are studying in special schools and other half attend in public schools.
+In other cities, all of Jewish students attend public schools and their religious teachings and acts are usually taught on Fridays (weekend holiday in Iran) and these special classes are held in Tehran, Shiraz, and other Jewish-residing cities of the country.

-Nursery schools of Tehran Jewish Committee have been among quite successful agencies in the community and always more than 100 Jewish children have been learning special lessons and skills in these schools and have been using their facilities under the principals and experienced trainers.
+Nursery schools of the Tehran Jewish Committee have been quite successful in the community with general attendance of more than 100 Jewish children learning special lessons and skills in these schools under the guidance of principals and experienced trainers.

-The central Library of Jewish Association with more than 8000 titles and 14000 volumes of books is active now which is one of the important centers of Jewish Committee that because of multiplicity of titles and the subjects of the books and preparing the last published edition of newly published local and foreign books, has many borrowers and members.
+The Central Library of the Jewish Association with more than 8000 titles and 14000 volumes is now active and is one of the important centers of the Jewish Committee Due to the variety of titles and subjects of the books and the preparing of the "last published editions" of newly published local and foreign books, the library has attracted many borrowers and members.

-Aside from Jewish members and clients, many of clients of this library are formed by non-Jewish scholars and researchers who by providing guidance from Cultural committee and Library authorities make access and utilize of reach and comprehensive source of the Library especially in the division allocated to the religion and culture.
+Aside from Jewish members and clients, many of the clients of this library are f non-Jewish scholars and researchers who by receiving guidance from the Cultural Committee and Library authorities make use of the comprehensive resources of the Library especially in the division allocated to religion and culture.

-Providing Jewish special schools with computer sites as well as training formal courses and extra computer courses in these schools are among responsibilities of the Computer center of Tehran Jewish Committee.
-All services of typesetting, Page setting and typography, the press and publications of Tehran Jewish Committee as well as providing technical support for computer units of this Committee and related centers are included among the tasks of this center’s experts.
+Providing Jewish special schools with computer sites as well as training formal courses and extra computer courses in these schools are among the responsibilities of the Computer Center of Tehran Jewish Committee.
+All services of typesetting, page setting and typography, the press and publications of Tehran Jewish Committee as well as providing technical support for computer units of this Committee and related centers are included among the tasks of this center’s experts.

-Providing various computer software including translation of “Psalm” (Tehilim) and designing Hebrew font compatible with Persian software is of scientific activities of this center.
+Providing various computer software including translation of “Psalm” (Tehilim) and designing Hebrew font compatible with Persian software are project central to the scientific activities of this center.